-Children are required to stay in designated play areas before school and during recess.
-Playground equipment may be used only with adult supervision.
+Children are required to stay within the green boundary zones during lunch.
+Sports equipment may be used with adult supervision.
 Children must obey the following rules:

 - 1. Use acceptable language. - 2.
 Follow directions given by any adult in charge. - 3.
 Hard balls and bats may not be brought to school. - 4.
-Only one person may use the horizontal bars at a time. - 5.
-All play activities, getting drinks, and using restrooms will stop when the bell rings. - 6.
-Children are to line up in their designated areas when the bell rings.
+Students will be respectful and mindful of other student's privacy in the restrooms. - 5.
+Students shall leave the lunch area and go to class when the lunch bell rings.

-Muscatel Middle School

-Rosemead School District

-Section 9: Rules and Procedures of School Discipline

-Part 3: School Rules
+Muscatel Middle School Rosemead School District Section 9: Rules and Procedures of School Discipline Part 3: School Rules